Nightscou2018/pebble_basic_openaps/README.md

 # pebble_basic_openaps
 Sending basic update messages to pebble from an openaps rig

-Pebble_Basic_Openaps

-Dependencies:
+#Dependencies:

 Openaps
 Bluez
 Libpebble2

-Startup
+#Startup

 nfig hci0 up

-#systemctl start bluetooth.service #(part of pancreable instructions..not sure what this is for)

-rfcomm bind hci0 B0:B4:48:F4:F0:C5
-#this links to the MAC of the pebble watch
+systemctl start bluetooth.service #(part of pancreable instructions..not sure what this is for) rfcomm bind hci0 B0:B4:48:F4:F0:C5 #this links to the MAC of the pebble watch

 Pebble_Basic_Openaps.py